-Sex headaches are brought on by sexual activity — especially an orgasm.
-You may notice a dull ache in your head and neck that builds up as sexual excitement increases.
+In rare instances, headaches can be brought on by sexual activity — especially with orgasm.
+You may notice a dull ache in the head and neck that builds up as sexual excitement increases.
 Or, more commonly, you may experience a sudden, severe headache just before or during orgasm.

 Most sex headaches are nothing to worry about.
-But some can be a sign of something serious, such as problems with the blood vessels that feed your brain.
+But some can be a sign of something serious, such as problems with the blood vessels that feed the brain.

 In some people, both types of headaches are combined.

 Most sex headaches last at least several minutes.
-Others may linger for hours or even two to three days.
+Others may linger for hours or even 2 to 3 days.

-Many people who have sex headaches will experience them in clusters over a few months, and then they may go for a year or more without having any sex headaches.
+Many people who have sex headaches will experience them in clusters over a few months, and then they may go for a year or more without having any.
 Up to half of all people with sex headaches experience them over the course of about six months.
 Some people may only have one attack during their lives.

 Sex headaches aren't usually a cause for concern.
-But consult your doctor right away if you experience a headache during sexual activity — especially if it begins abruptly or it's your first headache of this type.
+But consult your health care provider right away if you experience a headache during sexual activity — especially if it begins abruptly or it's your first headache of this type.

 Any type of sexual activity that leads to orgasm can trigger sex headaches.